Buying A House In 2022: A Step-By-Step How-To

 DTI is calculated by dividing your monthly debt by your gross monthly income.
 For example, if your monthly debts (credit card minimum payments, loan payments, etc.) total $2,000 per month and your gross monthly income is $6,000, your DTI is $2,000/$6,000, or 33%.
 Your lender will use the debts shown on your credit report to calculate your DTI.

 It’s smart to review your DTI before you apply for a loan.
-In most cases, you’ll need a DTI of 50% or less to qualify for a mortgage, although this number varies based on your lender, loan type and other factors.
+In most cases, you’ll need a back-end DTI of 43% or less to qualify for the most mortgage options, although this number varies based on your lender, loan type and other factors.

 Even with the help of a mortgage, you’ll still need liquid assets to fund the purchase of a home, specifically your:

 Down payment: Buying a home with no money down is possible, but most homeowners need to have some cash for a down payment.
-A down payment is the first major payment you make on your loan.
+A down payment is the first major payment you make on your loan at closing.

 The amount of money you’ll need for a down payment depends on your loan type and how much money you borrow.
 You can buy a home with as little as 3% down (though there are benefits to putting down more).